simonswain/lancaster/README.md

 ## Quickstart

-Lancaster comes bundled with a runner that starts up a server and a worker.
-This is the easiest way to get going quickly.
+Lancaster has a runner that starts up a server and a worker.
+This is the easiest way to get moving fast.

 ```bash
 sudo apt-get install redis-server